 - Cracked Lips: Cracked and chapped lips are one of the first signs of knowing winter has arrived.
 Not only do they look unappealing, but can be extremely painful too.
 To treat them, exfoliate using a lip scrub followed by generous application and re-application of lip balm that is rich in plant-based oils, natural waxes, and shea butter.

-- Itchy And Irritated Skin: In severe cases, dry skin can become extremely shriveled which can lead to cracking, itchiness, redness, and can also bleed at times.
+- Itchy And Irritated Skin: In severe cases, dry skin can become extremely shrivelled which can lead to cracking, itchiness, redness, and can also bleed at times.
 Simple moisturizing will not do the trick anymore.
 It becomes imperative to use healing ointments as well as essential natural oils to help the skin regain its lost moisture and texture.

 Winter Skin Care Routine